dreifusjack/ThreeTrios/docs/README.md

 * Preserved by the methods because the only method that re-assigns playerTurn is playToGrid.
 In this method we re-assign playerTurn with the following logic.
 If the player has successfully played to grid, the battle phase is complete, and the game is not over "playerTurn = playerTurn == redPlayer ? bluePlayer : redPlayer;".
 This condition only allows playerTurn to be assigned to redPlayer or bluePlayer, it effectively toggles between the players after each move.

+## Changes for part 2
+* Added observation methods for grid sizes, we chose not to add this in part 1 because any class that accesses a read only model can get a copy of the grid and acess the size configurations throught that copy.
+However these methods makes it easier to access grid sizings.
+* Added observation method for getting the contents of the grid at a specifc coordinate.
+Once again we didn't add this orginally because other classes can get the a copy of the whole grid which would allow them to get any cell at a specific coordinate.
+However this method makes this process easier for specifc cells.
+* Added obvervation method for getting a players current score.
+We had this as a private helper in part 1, but now it is in our read only model interface.
+* Added method that is given a card and two cooridnates, determines how many flips that card would make in the battle phase.
+We did not add this because we didn't find the functionality neccessary in part 1, but now that we are designing stratagies, it is needed.